 Consider this...You are an investigator obtaining a warrant on a suspect in a homicide case.
 The process requires CHRI to be provided to the State Attorney's Office, the Clerk of the Court and the Judge.
 Once the CHRI leaves your hands and is given to the State Attorney's Office, the Clerk of the Court and the Judge, it becomes secondary dissemination.
+This means the CHRI dissemination must be logged in a Secondary Dissemination log, kept at your agency for four years and made available during your agency's CJIS audit.

-1.36 Section Three
+1.37 Section Three

-Section Three of the Limited Access Certification Course includes an overview of Hot File Records, Locates and Detainers, Status Files, and the Terminal Agency Coordinator or TAC.
-The student will learn about Hot File records and what types of information they contain.
+Section Three includes an overview of Hot File Records, Locates and Detainers, Status Files, and the FCIC Agency Coordinator or FAC.
+The student will learn about Hot File records and the type of information they contain.
 The student will also learn about Locates and Detainers and why they are important.
 This section will cover the various records and information contained within Status Files and what types of Status Files are located within NCIC and FCIC systems.
-Included in this section will be an overview of the roles and responsibilities of the TAC.
+Also included in this section will be an overview of the roles and responsibilities of the FAC.

-1.37 Hot Files
+1.38 Hot Files